-Indian Prime Minister promised his country was negotiating sincerely but wanted and would insist on a better deal for its service industries
+Indian Prime Minister – negotiating sincerely but wants a better deal for its service industries

-However, Indian Prime Minister Narendra Modi looking much relieved at Sunday’s photoshoot, did express his country’s continued commitment to finalising a deal and promised that India was ‘engaged in negotiation with sincerity’ as it pushed for greater access for its burgeoning services sector across the 10 nation ASEAN bloc and the six other Asia Pacific economies.
+However, Indian Prime Minister Narendra Modi, looking much relieved at Sunday’s photoshoot, did express his country’s continued commitment to finalising a deal and promised that India was ‘engaged in negotiation with sincerity’ as it pushed for greater access for its burgeoning services sectors across the 10 nation ASEAN bloc and the six other Asia Pacific economies.

-New world trade bloc increasingly being painted at this summit as a Chinese vehicle
+New world trade bloc being painted at this summit as a Chinese vehicle to dominate Pacific trade

-The final efforts to clinch the deal which would create the biggest free trade area in the world with up to 40% of its GDP saw the RCEP interpreted more and more as a Chinese vehicle which is a cause for concern.
+The final efforts to clinch the deal which would create the biggest free trade area in the world saw the RCEP interpreted more and more as a Chinese vehicle which is a cause for concern.

 Indeed, the trade war between China and the United States was the elephant in the room at this summit as ASEAN becomes a pivotal arena where the two great powers appear to be locking horns and vying for influence.